 Whether consumers will embrace a phone that emphasizes Facebook over everything else also remains to be seen.
 Some are likely to have concerns about how much personal information they are being asked to share with Facebook.
 Additionally, checking Facebook dozens of times every day could result in hefty data use charges, unless users are connected to a Wi-Fi network or negotiate special packages with carriers.

 Facebook and AT&T executives said they had taken that into account.
 Users will be notified when they are about to reach their data limits.
 The software can also be set to download data-heavy content like video only when the user is connected to a Wi-Fi network, and then save it in its memory.

 The software's most powerful feature is to turn the cellphone into a starkly personal gadget.

-an operating system.
+Thursday's announcement signaled that Facebook had stopped short of even building an operating system.
 Instead, it had simply altered its rival Google's technology.

 "Anything can change in the future," he said.
 "We think Google takes its commitment to openness very seriously."